 - a.
-Log into SOAR and go into the active Recreational Trails and Greenways Grant Program Project Proposal Form. - b.
+Log into SOAR and go into the active Urban Flood Protection Grant Program Project Proposal Form. - b.
 Ensure all Project Proposal page information is complete and accurate. - c.
 On the General Information tab, scroll to the bottom of the page and select the Preview/Submit button (NOTE: Clicking this button will not submit your Project Proposal). - d.
 On the Project Proposal Preview page, select the "Print Project Proposal" button on the top. - e.
 Select CTRL+P, to print the Project Proposal.
 Choose the correct page range for just the signature page.
 Click Print. - 2.
-Site Plan Plans should be for the project for which funding is requested.
-If the project is part of a larger project, clearly indicate the portions to be grant-funded.
-Plans should contain specific property details, exterior boundaries, public access points, and location of the proposed improvements described in the Project Proposal.
-The plan should be specific enough to allow someone unfamiliar with the project to visualize it in detail. - 3.
-Photographs Provide up to five (5) labeled color photographs of different views of the project site reflecting current conditions. - 4.
+Photographs Provide up to five (5) labeled color photographs of different views of the project site reflecting current conditions. - 3.
 Cost Estimate Provide a cost estimate reflecting all costs associated with the project.
-Identify costs to be funded by the grant and costs covered by other funding sources.
-The cost of project elements funded by the Recreational Trails and Greenways Grant should not be split between the grant and other funding sources (see Appendix B for a sample format for development projects and Appendix C for a sample format for acquisition projects).
-Cost estimates should include an individual line item for funding acknowledgment signage costs (see Appendix L for signage requirements). - 5.
-Community Engagement Summary Provide a detailed overview of the project's community engagement strategy.
-The plan should include past, current, and future activities to engage the community in the project planning, design, and implementation process.
+Identify costs to be funded by the grant and costs to be covered by other funding sources.
+The cost of project elements funded by the Urban Flood Protection grant should not be split between the grant and other funding sources (see sample formats in Appendix B for development projects and Appendix C for acquisitions).
+Cost estimates should include an individual line item for funding acknowledgment signage costs.
+See Appendix E for information on eligible costs - 4.
+Community Engagement Summary Provide a detailed overview of the community engagement strategy for the project.
+The summary should include past, current, and future activities to engage the community in the project planning, design, and implementation process.